WHAT IS A CONVENTIONAL LOAN?

 Private Mortgage Insurance

 For a conforming conventional loan, your loan must fall within the loan limits set by Fannie Mae and Freddie Mac.
 The loan limit changes annually.
-In 2021, the limit is $548,250.
-In high-cost areas of the country, there are higher limits, ranging up to $822,375 for 2021.
+In 2023, the limit for a 1-unit home is $726,200.
+In high-cost areas of the country, there are higher limits, ranging up to $1,089,300 for a 1-unit home.